How to Get the Most out of Historic Main Street

 — Best of Main Street Coffee —

-$ A charming teahouse and bookshop in one.
+$ Combine a charming teahouse with a bookshop and you have Atticus.
 Choose from their assortment of loose-leaf teas, even mixing them up for a unique blend.
 While you enjoy your drink, peruse a selection of used books, local crafts, and baked goods.
-Visit Atticus website.
 Visit Atticus website.

 — Best of Main Street Art —